 What I love about an ornament valance is that you have so many options.
 You can match your room’s décor or try something totally different.
 I chose the latter.
-A few years ago, I went shopping after Christmas and picked up tubes of colorful ornaments for 75% off.
+A few years ago, I went shopping during Christmas and picked up tubes of colorful ornaments for 75% off.
 That’s practically free, and who doesn’t like a bargain?

 At first, I thought I would stick with the turquoise and lime green balls, but in the end, I decided to add the hot pink ones, too.
 I found a spool of lime green curling ribbon in my wrapping box left over from a bridal shower.
 I had yards and yards of it and the color is perfect.
 I cut extra-long pieces of ribbon and tied one end to each ornament.